hornet-x/assignment3/README.md

 # Hornet X Software Assignment 3

 This repository contains a ROS2 package called "assignment3".
 It includes a basic detector node.

 Your task is to implement a node that draws a bounding box around key objects and label them appropriately.

 You may publish detections in a single topic or multiple topics (each topic for dedicated object).

 Objects in bag:
 1. Red Drum
 2. Red Flare
 3. Orange Flare
 4. Gate
 5. Blue Drum

 Refer to the third workshop for more details.

+> [!IMPORTANT]
-Assignment 3 not required to submit through email.
+>Assignment 3 not required to submit through email.
 You may present your work during your interview!
+>
-Optional: Zip and email your solution to hornetxauv2425@gmail.com with subject [Software Homework 3] \<Name\>.
+>Optional: Zip and email your solution to hornetxauv2425@gmail.com with subject [Software Homework 3] \<Name\>.

 ## Playing ROS2 bags